NoemiTurner/CPSC322Project/README.md

 <h3> Main Directory </h3>
 -The input_data directory <br>
+-The mysklearn directory (holds all of the files needed to use the classifiers) <br>
 -The Jupyter Notebooks (EDA.ipynb, project_proposal.ipynb)  <br>
 -The output directory <br>
 -The Flask App (app.py) <br>
 -The test file (test_myclassifiers.py) <br>
 -The utility files used in EDA.ipynb (utils.py, plot_utils.py, mypytable.py)

-<h3> mysklearn Directory </h3>
--Holds all of the files needed to use the classifiers